bitsofinfo/k8swatcher/README.md

 ## Using in your python code

 There are a few different ways you can utilize this module in your code.
 Note that the underlying [Python Kubernetes Client](https://github.com/kubernetes-client) does not support asyncio, so in real-world applications, you generally will be dealing w/ python `Threads` to handle events that come from the underlying library.
 The `K8sWatcherService` provides some convienence methods for this.

+### kubernetes configuration

+Currently the module determines the kubernetes connection configuration via the `kubernetes.config.load_kube_config()` method which relies on the excuting processes's `~/.kube/config` current context

 ### Direct

 The direct mode gives you more control on how process each `K8sWatchEvent` that is `yielded` from the `K8sWatcher`.